-However by publishing on the web for all to view, it is easier to track plagiarism, than if the thesis was not easily available.
+However by publishing on the Web for all to view, it is easier to track plagiarism than if the thesis was not easily available.

 Parts of your thesis maybe subject to copyright restrictions.
 These parts or the whole document may be given restricted access.

 Including material produced by other authors in your dissertation or thesis can serve a legitimate research purpose, but you want to avoid copyright infringement in the process.

 A suggested form letter is available to assist.
 Some publishers provide online forms via their websites to seek permissions.